Windows Internals 7th edition (Part 1) covers the architecture and core internals of Windows 10 and Windows Sever 2016. This book helps you:

 - Chapter 5: Memory Management

 History of the Book

+This is the seventh edition of a book that was originally called Inside Windows NT (Microsoft Press, 1992), written by Helen Custer (prior to the initial release of Microsoft Windows NT 3.1).
+Inside Windows NT was the first book ever published about Windows NT and provided key insights into the architecture and design of the system.
+Inside Windows NT, Second Edition (Microsoft Press, 1998) was written by David Solomon.
+It updated the original book to cover Windows NT 4.0 and had a greatly increased level of technical depth.
 Inside Windows 2000, Third Edition (Microsoft Press, 2000) was authored by David Solomon and Mark Russinovich.
 It added many new topics, such as startup and shutdown, service internals, registry internals, file-system drivers, and networking.
 It also covered kernel changes in Windows 2000, such as the Windows Driver Model (WDM), Plug and Play, power management, Windows Management Instrumentation (WMI), encryption, the job object, and Terminal Services.
-Windows Internals, Fourth Edition was the Windows XP and Windows Server 2003 update and added more content focused on helping IT professionals make use of their knowledge of Windows internals, such as using key tools from (Windows Sysinternals) and analyzing crash dumps.
+Windows Internals, Fourth Edition was the Windows XP and Windows Server 2003 update and added more content focused on helping IT professionals make use of their knowledge of Windows internals, such as using key tools from Windows Sysinternals (www.microsoft.com/technet/sysinternals) and analyzing crash dumps.